aspecto-io/otelij/README.md

 Open telemetry data generator (and exporter), currently only traces (spans) are supported

 ## How to run
-You can run the app with docker as following
+You can run the tool with docker as following
 ```
 docker run -e OTEL_TRACES_EXPORTER=otlp -e OTEL_EXPORTER_OTLP_PROTOCOL=grpc somedocker/docker:tag
 ```
+This will start the otel debugger, send a single span with the configured exporter, and terminate when exporting is settled

 > **Note**
 >
 > In case you want to send spans to localhost, you can solve it with 2 options: